- Horizontal Linkages (Beyond Extractives)

-This assessment provides an examination of the current supplying capabilities in Kenya and the potential products to target.
-It presents a ...
+This assessment provides an examination of the current supply capabilities in Kenya and the potential products to target.
+It presents a set ...

-The Mining Local Procurement Reporting Mechanism (LRPM) is a set of disclosures that seeks to standardize how the global mining industry and ...
+The Mining Local Procurement Reporting Mechanism (LRPM) is a set of disclosures that seek to standardize how the global mining industry and ...

 This tool assists companies or institutions in recording their procurement needs using a methodology that allows effective use of ...